Sabarivasan-Velayutham/JsonPowerDB_MicroProject/README.md

 # Student-Enrollment-Form
 ## Description
-This is a web based html form for student enrollment using JsonPowerDB as Database JsonPowerDB is used to perform CRUD operation
+This is a web based html form for student enrollment using JsonPowerDB as Database<br>
+JsonPowerDB is used to perform CRUD operation

 # Benefits of using JsonPowerDB